 The cost of Steatite is relatively low when compared with other ceramic materials.
 It’s useful in applications where insulating and temperature resistance are a concern.

 Stabilized zirconia offers chemical and corrosion resistance to temperatures well above the melting point of alumina.
 These characters make it a pretty good material for dental applications and prostheses.
 It’s high hardness can make it difficult to machine but it helps to process it at high cutting speeds (above 670m/minute).
 Zirconia ceramics have the ability to absorb great amounts of stress relative to other ceramic materials.
 It exhibits the highest mechanical strength and toughness at room temperature.

-To build a ceramics prototype or product, get in touch with 3ERP for a free quote.
+To build a ceramics prototype or product, get in touch with 3ERP for a free quote. or check our service pages for CNC machining and CNC milling services.
 We’ll gladly offer advice about your best options.